Aadhi

-Aadhi is a 2018 Indian Malayalam-language action thriller drama film written and directed by Jeethu Joseph.
-The film stars Pranav Mohanlal in the title role (in his debut adult role) and features Jagapathi Babu, Siddique, Lena, Aditi Ravi, Anusree, Sharaf U Dheen, Siju Wilson, Meghanathan, Sijoy Varghese, Tony Luke, and Krishna Shankar in supporting roles.
-It was produced by Antony Perumbavoor through Aashirvad Cinemas.
+Aadhi is a 2018 Indian Malayalam-language action thriller film directed by Jeethu Joseph and produced by Antony Perumbavoor through Aashirvad Cinemas.
+The film stars Pranav Mohanlal in the title role (in his debut role) and with an ensemble cast including Jagapathi Babu, Siddique, Lena, Aditi Ravi, Anusree, Sharaf U Dheen, Siju Wilson, Meghanathan, Sijoy Varghese, Tony Luke and Krishna Shankar.
 The original soundtrack for the film was composed by Anil Johnson.
-Aadhi also mark Pranav's debut as a singer-songwriter with the song "Gypsy Women" he wrote, sung, and performed.